-1.8 Transfer of unquoted shares at less than fair market value
+1.10 Transfer of unquoted shares at less than fair market value

-Per Section 50CA of ITA, if there is a transfer of unquoted shares of a company at a value lesser than the fair market value, then the fair market value is deemed to be the full value of sale consideration for computing the capital gains for such unquoted shares.
-The CBDT has notified rules for computation of FMV for the purpose of section 50CA of the ITA.
+As per section 50CA of the IT Act, if there is a transfer of unquoted shares of a company at a value lesser than the fair market value ("FMV"), then the FMV should be deemed to be the full value of sale consideration for computing the capital gains for such unquoted shares.
+The taxability of such capital gains has been discussed above.